New Zealand Biosecurity Institute (NZBI)

 • Chris Macann – Attends as Protect Magazine Editor & Communications

-Alice McNatty – President
+Alice McNatty – Immediate Past President

 Name: Alice McNatty